 Have you ever desired a purpose in your life?
 Have you ever longed for real joy and an inner peace?
+My name is Abbi Pasterski, and this is my story.
 For several years, I lived my life trying to acquire these things.
 Let me tell you how I came to find them.

 God sent His Son, Jesus, all the way from Heaven to die on the cross for my sins, as it says in John, chapter 3, verse 16, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth on him shall have everlasting life.”
 If I had gotten what I deserved, I would be bound for Hell, as described in Romans, chapter 3, verse 23, “For all have sinned and come short of the glory of God.”
 Instead, the Bible promise that I will have a home in Heaven, Romans, chapter 6, verse 23, “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”

 Life is short.
 James, chapter 4, verse 14 says, “For what is your life?
 It is even a vapour, that appeareth for a little time, and then vanisheth away.”
 Why not live your life with a real purpose – serving the Lord.
 Life is too short, and eternity is too long not to consider what Christ did for you on Calvary.
 God loves you!
 He is willing and waiting to hear from you.
 I found that inner joy and peace I desired!
 I started living my life anew – you can too.